 This is roughly the track plan.

 There is a 2’ x 8’ module on each end, a 4’ x 8’ “sandwiched” between them at the back (Left) and a 3’ x 8’ “sandwiched” in front (right).

 “East end” curves marked.
 The largest radius is 34”, the smallest is 30”.

 It’s wonderful to see the print out scenery on a layout.
 Stan’s done a cracking job.

-And well done to John.
+And well done to John and Joe.
 I like publishing pics of when folk make a start, because as you know, that’s what it’s all about: starting.

 That’s all for today folks.
 Please do keep ’em coming, and don’t forget the Beginner’s Guide is here if you want make your start today.